If a craftsman wants to do good work, he must first sharpen his tools.

 Some chisels are made with multiple ura, typically called “mitsuura” meaning “triple ura.”
 Mitsuura chisels are more difficult to sharpen than chisels with a single ura because the total area of hardened steel that must be polished is comparatively larger.
 The ura of mitsuura chisels also tend to wear-out quicker than single-ura chisels because each individual uratsuki is shallower in depth than standard uratsuki.
 They look cool, but I am not a fan of multiple ura except in a few specific applications.

-In the next stage of our journey into the mysteries of sharpening, we will wander through the metaphysical realms of the “Fae.”
+In the next stage of our journey into the mist-shrouded world of sharpening hard steel blades, we will wander through the metaphysical realms of the “Fae.”
 A word of caution: Be sure to have a brass bench dog in your pocket when you leave the well-lighted pathways and accept neither food nor drink from anyone’s hand until we return, not even a cheeseburger with fries. ☜ (◉▂◉ )

 YMHOS